-Course No: PSYC.3630-031; SIS Class Nbr: 8628
+Course No: PSYC.3630-031; SIS Class Nbr: 13304; SIS Term: 2810

 This course provides students with a wide range of interests and backgrounds with the opportunity to examine their own mental model(attitudes/values/ assumptions) of disability.
-It includes an overview of the nature of mental retardation and other disabilities and it provides opportunities to explore and understand the historical social response to disability.
+It includes an overview of the nature of intellectual disability and other disabilities and it provides opportunities to explore and understand the historical social response to disability.
 Students will look at a range of strategies for providing support and intervention and they will learn about how to effect change through a variety of strategies, including advocacy.

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Online & Continuing Education reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.